CVUA-RRW/FooDMe/docs/userguide/configuration.md

 | `benchmark_reference` | Path | Path to benchmarking reference table (see [Benchmark mode](../benchmark/benchmark.md)). |
 | `benchmark_threshold`| Number [0, 100] | Lower limit for benchmarking (see [Benchmark mode](../benchmark/benchmark.md)). |
 | `benchmark_rank` | String | Highest rank for benchmarking (see [Benchmark mode](../benchmark/benchmark.md)). |

+!!! note

+    Unless you are running foodme in `benchmark` mode, you do not need to modify the values of the `benchmark_*` arguments.
+    See [Benchmark mode](../benchmark/benchmark.md) for more details.